Welcome to the Exeter Clinical Laboratory International website

 A clinical diagnosis of fungal nail infection (onychomycosis) can be made without the need for microbiological sampling. https://cks.nice.org.uk/topics/fungal-nail-infection/

 Topical agents are recommended as first line therapy.
 Should this fail, we then recommend sampling to confirm the diagnosis prior to commencing second line (systemic) therapy.
-Please ensure appropriate clinical details are added to samples, those without clinical details will be rejected.

 Specimen

-(If you are considering fungal culture from another site/specimen type – please request fungal culture in the clinical details of the culture request for that specimen)
+(If you are considering fungal culture from another site/specimen type – please request fungal culture in the clinical details of the culture request for that specimen.)

-Specimen container
+Specimen Container

 Specimen Collection